UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

 If you want to export your edge gateway configuration data (firewall rules, NAT rules, load balancer virtual servers and DHCP pools), for example, for backup or disaster recovery purposes, you can use PowerShell.

-## Exporting vCNS Edge configuration data
+## Exporting Edge Gateway configuration data

 1. Install PowerCLI from VMware: